IvarBorthen/SinglepageCampaign/README.md

 ### Installation

-SinglepageCampaign is available as an [npm package](https://www.npmjs.com/package/SinglepageCampaign).
+singlepagecampaign is available as an [npm package](https://www.npmjs.com/package/singlepagecampaign).

 ```
-npm install SinglepageCampaign --save
+npm install singlepagecampaign --save
 ```

 ### Note

-This is an very early version of SinglepageCampaign.
+This is an very early version of https://github.com/IvarBorthen/singlepagecampaign.

 ## How to Use